+Associate Degree Applicable Course credit transfers to CSU and UC.
 CAN (California Articulation Number): ANTH 2

-THE UNITED STATES AND
+THE UNITED STATES AND THE NORTH

-THE NORTH AMERICAN INDIANS PREREQUISITE: None.
-LECTURE: 3 hours per week.
+AMERICAN INDIANS PREREQUISITE: None.

 A systematic survey of North American Indian groups, from their prehistoric roots to the present.
 Includes their place in American history, U.S. Government policies and regulation, and future prospects for North American Indians.
 This course is also offered as HIST 107.